Updated for 2023

 Article of Organization Form in North Carolina

 Article of Organization Form in North Carolina.
-Source: North Carolina secretary of state.
+Source: North Carolina Secretary of State.

-Step 5: Prepare an LLC operating agreement
+Step 5: Create an LLC operating agreement

-An LLC Operating Agreement outlines how you’ll operate the business, how profits and losses are shared amongst LLC members, and which rights and duties each member has.
+An LLC operating agreement outlines how you’ll operate the business, how profits and losses are shared amongst LLC members, and which rights and duties each member has.

 Prepare an LLC operating agreement